Giebisch/TiktokScraper/docs/source/03_source.rst

 Source Data
 ===========

-In this section a collection of all the API calls the Tiktok Web App makes will be listed
+In this section a collection of all the API calls the Tiktok Web App makes will be listed.
+This is the raw data from the Tiktok backend, not from the scraper itself.

 .. http:get:: /